MrButak/offline-map-poc/README.md

-# Map Tile Server + example implementation PWA Monorepo
+# Map Tile Server + Example PWA Monorepo

 This project uses npm workspaces to manage multiple related projects in a single repository.